Associate of Cosmetology: Degree Overview

 Employment Outlook and Salary Information

-The BLS forecasts a 14% growth rate for cosmetologist and other personal care jobs from 2010 to 2020.
+The BLS forecasts a 13% growth rate for cosmetologists and other personal care jobs from 2012 to 2022.
 This fast as average increase is thanks to population growth and a rising number of spas and nail salons.
 Entry-level cosmetologists should find some ease in gaining employment, although competition for positions with the highest paying employers is fierce and usually acquired by the most experienced.

-In May 2012, cosmetologists and hairdressers earned an annual mean salary of $26,790, reported the BLS.
-The industries that employ a large number of cosmetologists are health and personal care stores, personal care services, department stores and nursing care facilities.
+In May 2013, cosmetologists and hairdressers earned an annual mean salary of $27,530, reported the BLS.
+The industries that employ a large number of cosmetologists are health and personal care stores, personal care services and nursing care facilities.
 Cosmetologists are often responsible for acquiring and retaining their own clients.
 Experience plays a vital role in a cosmetologist's salary, as do the location and size of the cosmetologist's employer.

 All cosmetologists must obtain state licensure to practice.
 Each state sets its own qualifications for licensure, but the BLS stated that, in general, cosmetologists need a high school diploma or equivalent, be of a minimum age and graduate from a state-licensed cosmetology school.
 In addition to the written examination, some states include an applied or oral examination.